Brooks County Public Library

-The Brooks County Public Library is a single branch public library system serving county of Brooks, located in Georgia.
-The library is located in Quitman, Georgia.
+The Brooks County Public Library is a single-branch public library system serving Brooks County in the U.S. state of Georgia.
+The library is located in Quitman.

 The library is a member of PINES, a program of the Georgia Public Library Service that covers 53 library systems in 143 counties of Georgia.
 Any resident in a PINES supported library system has access to the system's collection of 10.6 million books.
 The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
 This program offers residents in supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals.
 It also boasts over 10,000 journal titles in full text.

 History

 Origins

 A library in Quitman was first advocated for in 1873 by the Literacy and Debating Club, a group of young men in the town.
 Accordingly, dues of $5.00 per year were collected in order to raise money to establish a permanent library and collection.
 In 1877 the Quitman Library Association was born, and canvassed the town for book donations to use for their upcoming library.
-With growing interest and increased publicity of the future library, and editorial in the Free-Press wrote of the necessity of more organization to let the library up and running, and the previously made Library Association was not doing its best to secure a public library space.
-The Editor of the paper charged the women of Quitman with putting together the library promising a sum of $500 towards its completion should they begin preparations right away.
-On January 31, 1880 the women of Quitman formed The Brooks County Public Library Association and the Quitman Library was established.
+With growing interest and increased publicity of the future library, an editorial in the Free-Press wrote of the necessity of more organization to let the library up and running, and claimed that the previously made Library Association was not doing its best to secure a public library space.
+The editor of the paper charged the women of Quitman with putting together the library, promising a sum of $500 towards its completion, should they begin preparations right away.
+On January 31, 1880 the women of Quitman formed the Brooks County Public Library Association, and the Quitman Library was established.

-As the library was founded in 1880 it is one of the oldest public libraries in the State of Georgia.
-Indeed, the Georgia Public Library Service, which was formed to aid the growth of the newly made library across Georgia at the turn of the century, was not created for another 17 years.
-For its beginnings, the library existed in a free room by one of the citizens of Quitman, Mr. L. F. Haddock.
-Dues were ten cents per month for women and children and twenty-five cents for men.
+As the library was founded in 1880, it is one of the oldest public libraries in the state.
+The Georgia Public Library Service, which was formed to aid the growth of the newly-made library across Georgia at the turn of the century, was not created for another 17 years.

+At its start,the library existed in a free room by one of the citizens of Quitman, L. F. Haddock.
+Dues were ten cents per month for women and children, and twenty-five cents for men.
 Fundraising was very successful in the summer months to raise money to buy more books for the library.
 In September 1880 plans were made to create a two-story dedicated library building.
 Another fundraiser provided enough money to construct the building by 1881, bringing in over $1,000.